dabananda/web-helpers/tailwind-django-readme.md

-# Tailwind CSS Installation Guide for Django
+# Tailwind CSS Installation Guide in Django

 This guide will walk you through the steps to install and configure Tailwind CSS in your Django project.